 The point of reference selected by the insured will determine the grid ID.
 The insured must establish a point of reference for the acreage to be insured.
-AIPs must print, and maintain for 3 years, the grid locator map from the RMA web site that clearly shows the point of reference selected by the insured.
+AIPs must print, and maintain for 3 years as outlined in Part 1, the grid locator map from the RMA web site that clearly shows the point of reference selected by the insured.